 - Define what results are to be displayed (by Result Sources);

-- Configure the Refiners;
+- Configure the Search Refiners;

-- Setting up Query Rules.
+- Set up Search Query Rules.

 Please stay tuned, I’m going to discuss these topics in the upcoming parts of this series.